 The tradition of medals began with coins, about the size of a half-dollar, handed out by King Antonio (another similarity to Mardi Gras) in 1946.
 In 1961, Joske’s department store began producing commemorative cardboard coin holders.
-Soon, Fiesta-goers were wearing these coin holders around their neck or pinned to their shirts to show off their swag.
+Soon, Fiesta-revelers were wearing these coin holders around their neck or pinned to their shirts to show off their swag.

 The details of the creation of the official Fiesta medal as we know it today is a little fuzzy.
 In 1971, King Antonio XLIX Charles G. Orsinger punched holes in the King’s coins and attached a red, white, and blue ribbon, which could be pinned onto one’s lapel.
 Another version places the beginning of the medal in 1980 with Lt.
 Col. Childers, who created the first military style medal on a ribbon.

 Today you will see Fiesta medals for businesses, schools, civic organizations, and more; some are used for fundraising, others for advertising, and some are just for fun.
 Medals are traditionally worn on sashes but can also be seen on shirts, vests, hats, etc. The only limitation is the wearer’s imagination!

 To join our “Party for a Purpose” and get your own Alamo Fiesta Medal online or onsite at the Alamo Welcome Center.